 A recent graduate of Riccardo Muti’s Italian Opera Academy, Lin’s recent highlights include conducting Verdi’s Macbeth at Teatro Alighieri (Ravenna, Italy), Die Zauberflöte with the Winter Harbor Festival & Opera (Winter Harbor, Maine), and an appearance with Canada’s Windsor Symphony Orchestra, guest conducting El Salvador’s National Youth Orchestra, and the conclusion of Chamber Philharmonic Taipei’s seventh concert in its Bach Cantata Series.

 Lin held the position of Lord Rhodes Scholar from 2013 to 2014, was a two-time recipient of Mortimer Furber Prize for Conducting at the Royal Northern College of Music (RNCM), and holds a doctoral degree from Indiana University Jacobs School of Music.

 Lin has studied with Arthur Fagen and David Effron at IU, Clark Rundell and Mark Heron at RNCM, and Apo Hsu at National Taiwan Normal University.
 He has also received conducting coaching with Riccardo Muti, Sir Mark Elder, Vasily Petrenko, Juanjo Mena, Jac van Steen, Mark Stringer, Paul McCreesh, and Helmuth Rilling.

 CAREY SCHECK, PIANO SOLOIST

-La Porte’s own Carey Scheck is presently the Director of Music at the Presbyterian Church of La Porte as well as a Music Teacher in the La Porte Community School Corporation.
-She is a graduate of Valparaiso University and Western Illinois University with degrees in Piano Performance.
+La Porte’s own Carey Scheck is a Music Teacher in the La Porte Community School Corporation, and a graduate of Valparaiso University and Western Illinois University with degrees in Piano Performance.
 Carey will be performing Gershwin’s “Rhapsody in Blue” with the LCSO.